bloqhead/daryn.codes.gridsome/content/posts/from-vscode-to-nova.md

 title: From VSCode to Nova
 date: 2020-11-11
 slug: from-vscode-to-nova
+excerpt: Your go-to guide for switching from VSCode to Panic's new Nova editor
 ---

-# From VS to Nova
+# From VSCode to Nova

 With the surge of 100% free editors flooding the market that are built on Electron, it’s hard to justify jumping ship from tools like VS Code, Atom, etc. As Panic themselves say on the [Nova website](https://nova.app/), “[…] Mac apps are a bit of a lost art.”
 As a developer that came from editors like Coda, Espresso, TextMate, and Sublime, this resonates with me heavily.
 I always loved the snappiness and responsiveness of native macOS editors.